Desbloqueie Recursos Exclusivos

 So that's one thing.

-Então essa é uma coisa.
+Então isso é uma coisa.

 That's essentially a guarantee of what the LHC will find.